 Grant Eligibility

 On the grant application, it is a requirement for a completed W-9 to be uploaded.
 The name and address listed on the grant application must be what is shown on the W-9.
 The W-9 must also be completed in its entirety, signed, and dated.
-If any of these are not completed, the grant application will be denied.
+If any of these are not completed, or the W-9 is not uploaded, the grant application will automatically be denied.

 We do not make grants to any individuals nor do we accept sponsorship requests.